DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 DEWALT cutting with a push stick

 The second feature is sheet support.
-When you’re cutting a sheet and the fence is extended out into mid-air, the sheet support mechanism will support the sheet edge at the same height as the tabletop, keeping the sheet stable throughout the entire cut.
+When you’re cutting a sheet, and the fence is extended out into mid-air, the sheet support mechanism will support the sheet edge at the same height as the tabletop, keeping the sheet stable throughout the entire cut.

 Cutting large sheets

 Bosch provides the first feature, with an extrusion you can screw on to safely make narrow rip cuts.
 Unfortunately, the large knuts used to screw the extrusion onto the fence do not provide the second helpful feature of the sheet support.
-Also, I would find the process of screwing the extrusion on then removing it again to get tiresome fairly quickly.
+Also, I would find the process of screwing the extrusion on and then removing it again to get tiresome fairly quickly.

 On the other hand, DeWalt has a slick little mechanism that flips over to provide both features at once and flips back when no longer needed.
 It’s a nice touch that shows a lot of thought has gone into the design, and DeWalt takes the prize on this feature.